mopidy/mopidy-spotify/README.md

 Decide if the release is a pre-release (alpha, beta, or release candidate) or should be marked as the latest release, and click "Publish release".

-Once the releease is created, the `release.yml` GitHub Action will automatically build and publish the release to [PyPI](https://pypi.org/project/mopidy-spotify/).
+Once the release is created, the `release.yml` GitHub Action will automatically build and publish the release to [PyPI](https://pypi.org/project/mopidy-spotify/).